Easy Ways To Fix And Cover A Bathroom Wall

 First, use a utility knife to neaten the edges of the whole and remove any dust.

-Using an off-cut of plasterboard, cut a patch just large enough to cover the hole but small enough to fit through it.
-You’ll need to drill a hole through the centre and pull through a piece of string, knotted securely at the end – you’ll use this to hold the patch in place throughout the repair process.
+Using an off-cut piece of plasterboard, cut a patch just large enough to cover the hole but small enough to fit through it.
+Drill a hole through the centre and pull through a piece of string, knotted securely at the end – you’ll use this to hold the patch in place throughout the repair process.

 Once the filler has dried, you can smooth the surface using a hand sander and cut away the excess string.